Create Multiple Income Streams for Security and Wealth

 Commissioned sales jobs are ideal for go-getters, people who are willing to work hard to earn more.
 A good friend of mine was a copier salesman for many years.
 It was tough work, but the harder he worked, the more he earned.

-Some sales jobs have a base salary or hourly wage (i.e. wait staff).
+Some sales jobs have a base salary or hourly wage (e.g., wait staff).
 Others are completely based on performance.
-Multi-level marketing (MLM) jobs only pay out if you make sales.
-Anyone on Facebook is more than familiar with MLM.

 Side Hustle Income

 A side hustle is a business outside of your day job.
 The point of a side hustle is to earn smart, not hourly.
-Some side hustles become full-time businesses, while others (like my blogging business), are perfectly fine remaining side hustles.
+Some side hustles become full-time businesses, while others (like my blogging business for many years) are fine remaining side hustles.

 Passive Multiple Income Streams Examples